Warning notification:Warning

 A tiny number of babies may bleed somewhere else where you can't see, such as in their brain or gut.
 This can be dangerous and may be life-threatening.

 VKDB is rare and usually only occurs between birth and 3 months old.
-Late VKDB can occur up to 6 months old.
+Late VKDB can occur up to 1 year of age.

 • has unexplained bleeding or bruising